-Rethink Perspectives: a look at 2025, between geopolitical risks and economic normalisation
+Rethink Perspectives: between geopolitical risks and economic normalisation

 Frédéric Rochat, Managing Partner at Lombard Odier